lynnfaraday/aresmush.com/tutorials/config/fs3combat_misc.md

 (**Required**)  This controls which hit location table (from [Hit Location Config](/tutorials/config/fs3combat_hitloc.html)) is used for this type.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** For combatants with vehicles, hit location is for the pilot, not the vehicle.
-Vehicles automatically have their own hit location table.
+{% include note.html content="For combatants with vehicles, hit location is for the pilot, not the vehicle.
+Vehicles automatically have their own hit location table." %}

 ### defense_skill